root-stone-x/site-elements/README.md

+> *Note: beacuse these instructions have public access, no log-in detail will be disclosed.
+For that, please get in touch with: jacob.wyatt@stonex.com*

 # How to properly use the Display Banner system

 In this short guide, I'll explain the process of uploading ad taking proper care of the display banner's web visualization.

 The platforms used will be: